Resistor52/cloud_dfir_demo/README.md

 Stay logged into this EC2 Instance for the next step.
 The LKM, Volatility Profile, and Rekall Profile must all match the target system and that is why we are using a matching AMI.

-## STEP 2 - Prepare the Volatility Profile and the Files for the Rekall Profile
+## STEP 2 - Prepare the Volatility and Rekall Profiles
 The following instructions in this step are adapted from the following references:
 * [Linux Memory Forensics Wiki](https://code.google.com/archive/p/volatility/wikis/LinuxMemoryForensics.wiki)
 * [rekall / tools / linux / README](https://github.com/google/rekall/tree/master/tools/linux)